majabojarska/bumble-tuby/README.md

   - Floor pedals can't handle the 8Vpp the preamp outputs
   - The whole FX section should by itself have unity gain, if the send and return are shorted.
 - [ ] Add split-rail opamp bias source
+- [ ] Split design into multiple sheets
 - [ ] Design perfboard layout

 ### CI